Tillamook River

 The Tillamook River is a stream, about 17 mi long, near the coast of northwest Oregon in the United States.
 It drains an oceanside valley in the foothills of the Northern Oregon Coast Range west of Portland and empties into the Pacific Ocean via Tillamook Bay.
 It is one of five rivers—the Tillamook, the Trask, the Wilson, the Kilchis, and the Miami—that flow into the bay.

 Rising in southern Tillamook County about 4 mi east of Cape Lookout, it flows initially east, then generally north, through a long broadening farming valley, passing west of Tillamook and entering the south end of Tillamook Bay.
 For its lower 1 mi, it shares a channel with the Trask River.

 Although much of the upper watershed of about 61 mi2 is forested, much of the lower valley consists of drained pasture land.
-Home of the Tillamook County Creamery Association, the county has been called "a natural cow pasture" by Sunset Magazine".

 Tributaries

 Named tributaries from source to mouth are Mills, Munson, Joe, Simmons, Fawcett, Killam, and Bewley creeks.
 Then come Sutton, Beaver, Anderson, Fagan, Esther, Tomlinson, Memaloose, and Dick creeks.